 “Aap coach ho.”

 It was not a question.
-It was a statement — a statement with a finality so decisive that I almost believed it.
+It was a statement — a statement with a finality so decisive that I almost believed him.

 I could see him nodding and smiling in the most ha-got-you way imaginable to mankind.